christianaistleitner/cloud-computing-project/PROPOSAL.md

 Tekton is an open-source cloud-native Continuous Integration and Deployment solution running on Kubernetes clusters.
 It can be separated into the following components:

 Building blocks of a workflow:
-- [Pipelines](https://tekton.dev/docs/pipelines) execute tasks with themself contain one or multiple steps
+- [Pipelines](https://tekton.dev/docs/pipelines) execute tasks which themself contain one or multiple steps
 - [Triggers](https://tekton.dev/docs/triggers) instantiate pipelines runs and ensure the right timing within workflows

 Workflow management: